 Your appetite might decrease while you’re receiving treatment.
 However, your body needs protein and calories.
 They help repair the normal cells injured from radiation.
 Also, if you use a mold during your treatments, it might not fit correctly if your weight changes.
 Try not to lose weight during your treatment.

 - Be selective about what you eat to be sure you increase your calories and protein.
-We will give you the resource Eating Well During and After Your Cancer Treatment.
+We will give you the resource Eating Well During Your Cancer Treatment.
 It contains many suggestions.
 Try the foods that are recommended.

 - Try to eat small meals often throughout the day.